carsonluuu/Real-Time-Taxi-Dispatch-Simulator/README.md

 # Spring Taxi Dispatch Simulator

----

 _This was the Intern project finished in Summer 2018 regarding a web service for the real time taxi dispatch simulator.
 Many thanks to my supervisor and other senior engineers who gave me help with all efforts they got.
 Time goes fast all the time; wish them all good luck!_

-_\*For confidential issues, the data used and presented are fake data generated randomly, but it does not effect the generosity of the project _
+\(_For confidential issues, the data used and presented are fake data generated randomly, but it does not effect the generosity of the project\)_

+---

 ## 1 Introduction